balassy/aws-lambda-typescript/README.md

 You can also reference the `swagger.json` URL when you publish your documentation via [SwaggerHub](https://app.swaggerhub.com), as you can see on the SwaggerHub page of this sample: https://app.swaggerhub.com/apis/balassy/serverless-sample.

+### Health check endpoints

+The `/health/check` and the `/health/check/detailed` endpoints in the `src/health` folder are provided to run quick checks on your API after deployment.

 ## Developer tasks

 ### Test the service locally